Further education and skills

 At relevant points within each commentary section there are links to "featured tables" that offer the next level of detail behind each of the tables embedded within the release.
 The table builder tool “featured tables” sit within, also enables the user to amend content, reorder and take away to meet their needs.

-The user can also choose just to explore the data within this release by using the 'Explore data and files used in this release' section.
+The user can also choose just to explore the data within this release by using the 'Explore and download data' section.
 Here the user can either select “view or create your own tables” to view all of the ready-made “featured tables” in a single list, or build their own table by selecting a datafile that underpins the release, or use one of the featured tables as a starting point.

 There is also a dashboard that provides interactive presentation of our published data, with a number of different views on to data and ‘drilldown’ capability to allow users to investigate different types of FE provision.
 It is particularly helpful in viewing data across different geographical areas and providers.
-See the Interactive data visualisation tool accordion for the dashboard link.
+See the ‘Data dashboards’ section for the dashboard link.

-This release also contains an ‘Additional supporting files’ accordion containing mainly csv files that can be downloaded, which provide some additional breakdowns including unrounded data.
+This release also contains a ‘Supporting files’ section containing mainly csv files that can be downloaded, which provide some additional breakdowns including unrounded data.
 They are provided for transparency to enable analysts to re-use the data in this release.
 A metadata document is available in the same location which explains the content of these supporting files.
 Please note some of the files are too large for proprietary software such as Excel and may need specialist analysis software such as R, SQL, etc.

 Feedback